dotcms-plugins/com.dotcms.ema/README.md

 '
 ```

+### Previewing Content : 3rd Parth Auth before
-Another strategy would be to use a 3rd party authentication mechanism, OAUTH or SAML, and map the newly authenticated user based on a token passed to dotCMS. dotCMS provides both an OAuth and SAML plugins to do just that.
+dotCMS can also integrate with 3rd party authentication mechanisms such as OAUTH, SAML or AD.
+When an unauthenticaed user accesses the preview site, they are redirected to the 3rd party authentication mechinism.
+Once authenticated there, they are returned to your app with a token or a cookie they can pass to dotCMS, which will validate the token against the 3rd party and map the newly authenticated user to a user in dotCMS. dotCMS provides both an OAuth and SAML plugins to do just this.